nv-morpheus/Morpheus/docs/source/basics/overview.rst

 Currently, Morpheus pipeline can be operated in four different modes.

  * ``pipeline-ae``
-     This pipeline mode is used to run training/inference on the AutoEncoder model.
+    * This pipeline mode is used to run training/inference on the AutoEncoder model.
  * ``pipeline-fil``
-     This pipeline mode is used for inference on FIL (Forest Inference Library) models like XGBoost.
+    * This pipeline mode is used to run inference on FIL (Forest Inference Library) models such as XGBoost, RandomForestClassifier, etc.
  * ``pipeline-nlp``
-     This pipeline mode is used to run inference on NLP models, it offers the ability to tokenize the input data prior to submitting the inference requests.
+    * This pipeline mode is used to run inference on NLP models, it offers the ability to tokenize the input data prior to submitting the inference requests.
  * ``pipeline-other``
-     Run a customized inference pipeline without using a specific model type.
+    * Run a customized inference pipeline without using a specific model type.

 Similar to the run command, we can get help on the tools: